umhau/cheap-vps-hosting/README.md

 ## host platform

 OpenBSD + vmm?
 It would make life so much easier, if it worked - and it might be mature enough now? https://www.reddit.com/r/openbsd/comments/7qdsya/vmm4_production_use_and_performance/.
 VCPUs aren't tied to a single processor, so I can set up more VMs than there are cores on the system.
 I can't control the speed of the cores, but I can let them scale down when the usage is high.
 Could work - but Xen would give me fancy dashboards.

+## compliance

+https://www.lowendtalk.com/discussion/164857/as-a-provider-what-tool-do-you-use-to-catch-a-vps-doing-stuff-not-allowed-in-your-tos See here for a discussion on how to deal with misbehaving VPS guests.